 Believe it or not, electric appliances and devices often use more energy during startup than afterward.
 That’s because it takes significant electricity for motors to go from a stopped position to the proper velocity.
 The startup can consume anywhere from four to eight times the amount of energy needed for normal operation.
 Once fans and pumps are spinning, it’s relatively easy and energy efficient to keep them moving at high speeds.

 So while the run capacitors that complement many compressors are excellent components, they’re not really equipped to handle the increased electrical requirements of startup.
 In other words, normal capacitors are excellent marathon runners, but poor sprinters.
 AC hard start kits are the opposite; they can handle the power surge from the first few seconds of a startup without breaking a sweat.
+Surge protectors can also help against this.

 By storing an increased amount of electricity beforehand, hard start kits can get the compressor motor moving at an optimal speed almost instantly.
 The air-conditioner’s compressor doesn’t struggle, and your regular capacitor can take care of long-term operation without problems.